-19. Personnel of political affairs components have also provided support to meetings, conferences, and other political forums leading to the signing of peace agreements and/or the conduct of political dialogues.
+19. Personnel of political affairs components have also provided support to meetings, conferences and other political forums leading to the signing of peace agreements and/or the conduct of political dialogues.
 This direct contribution played a key role in creating the necessary enabling environment for political processes to take place and providing the required operational support for their implementation.
-Additionally, political affairs personnel were the penholder for the preparation of the first draft of the mandated Secretary-General's report to the Security Council that were used to support Member States' deliberation and decision-making around mission mandates and activities.
+Additionally, political affairs personnel were the penholders for the preparation of the first drafts of the mandated reports of the Secretary-General to the Security Council that were used to support Member States' deliberation and decision-making in connection with mission mandates and activities.

 20. The contributions of political affairs components to these positive political outcomes were also recognized by respondents in both the stakeholders and staff surveys, although significantly less so by the stakeholders.
-As Figure 3 shows, more than half of stakeholders and staff surveyed (58 per cent and 87 per cent respectively) who offered an opinion rated the work of political affairs components as effective overall.
-More specifically, half of the stakeholders surveyed assessed the missions as good in contributing to the achievement of peace agreements, and two-thirds assessed the missions as good in contributing to political dialogue.
-About two-thirds (78 per cent) of staff interviewed from other mission components with whom political affairs partnered gave an overall positive assessment of their respective missions' political work.
+As figure III shows, more than half of the stakeholders and staff surveyed (58 per cent and 87 per cent respectively) who offered an opinion rated the work of political affairs components as effective overall.
+More specifically, half of the stakeholders surveyed assessed the missions as good in contributing to the achievement of peace agreements, and two thirds assessed the missions as good in contributing to political dialogue.
+About 78 per cent of staff interviewed from other mission components with whom political affairs partnered gave a positive overall assessment of their respective missions' political work.